 How They Compare

 When deciding between a cashier's check and a money order, it's important to know the details about each, including where to get them and what fees you'll pay.

 A primary difference between money orders and cashier’s checks is the maximum dollar limit.
 Money orders typically have maximum limits around $700 or $1,000, although actual limits depend on the issuer.
 Cashier’s checks, on the other hand, are available for much larger amounts.

 Because of their larger maximum issue amounts, cashier’s checks are commonly used for high-dollar transactions such as a down payment on a home.

 You can buy money orders by walking into any place that sells them, including most grocery stores, post offices, pharmacies, and convenience stores.
 You can even get them at banks and credit unions.
 However, cashier’s checks are only available from banks and credit unions, and you usually have to have an account there to get one.

 If you don’t have a local bank account, or if there’s no branch nearby, it will be difficult to get a cashier's check quickly.
-That’s just one reason to keep a local bank account (which can save you time and money in several ways).
+That’s just one reason to keep a local bank account (which can also save you time and money in other ways).
 However, you may still have options:

 - Order cashier's checks online, by mail, or fax from your online bank or out-of-state bank.